Egarde History, Family Crest & Coats of Arms

 The surname Egarde was first found in Lancashire in the north of England, where they held a family seat from ancient times, but from about the 13th century moved south to Foston in Derbyshire, and Sudbury, in the same county.

 Early History of the Egarde family

-Another 120 words (9 lines of text) covering the years 1516, 1613, 1701 and 1627 are included under the topic Early Egarde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Egarde research.
+Another 53 words (4 lines of text) covering the years 1516, 1613, 1701, 1540, 1615, 1540 and 1627 are included under the topic Early Egarde History in all our PDF Extended History products and printed products wherever possible.

 Egarde Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Egarde family name include Agard, Aggard, Aegard, Agart, Aggart, Egard and many more.

 Early Notables of the Egarde family (pre 1700)